Geeks in Phoenix

 Protect your computer with software updates when working from home

-Allot of people don't apply updates to Windows and other programs because they are afraid that the upgrades will break the software.
-Yes, it does happen occasionally, but not regularly.
+Many people don't apply updates to Windows and other programs because they fear the upgrades will break the software.
+Yes, it does happen occasionally, but only sometimes.

-Sure, I have had my fair share of repairing computers that have experienced a failed update.
+I have had my fair share of repairing computers that have experienced a failed update.
 But more often than not, updates install flawlessly.
-With all of the testing that software manufacturers do to updates, a failed upgrade is kind of rare.
+With all software manufacturers' testing for updates, a failed upgrade is rare.

-But recovering from a virus or malware infection that could have been prevented by applying software updates can be expensive.
-And kind of embarrassing too.
+However, recovering from a virus or malware infection that could have been prevented by applying software updates can be expensive.
+It's embarrassing, too.

-Then there is using an operating system, like Windows XP, Windows Vista, or Windows 7 that has reached its end-of-life and no longer gets security updates.
+Then, there is the use of an operating system, like Windows XP, Windows Vista, or Windows 7 that has reached its end-of-life and no longer gets security updates.
 I get the "I just like the way it works" or "My software won't run on the latest version of Windows" arguments.

 I have found solutions to those arguments, and many like them.
 When there is a will, there is a way.
 But running unpatched software is just way too dangerous.
 Bite the bullet and apply updates or upgrade your software.